JCoulter85/jc_web/README.md

 ## Deploy the server

-- Open a new CMD window & Locate `json-server` folder (which should be in a differnet location that the `JC_Web` folder) on your local machine in your CMD:
+- Open a new CMD window & visit `json-server` folder (which should be in a differnet location that the `JC_Web` folder) on your local machine in your CMD:

 Run: